 Some people with COVID-19 infection will have very few or no symptoms.
 Testing people with no symptoms can help protect family and friends.
-We're offering lateral flow 'no symptoms' tests to students planning to change their household over the holidays.
+Please note the test centre is operating reduced hours until at least mid-February due to the delayed return to campus.

 Remember to check the NHS, Scottish and UK Government pages.
 They will contain the most up-to-date information and advice on the COVID-19 situation and what to do if you are affected by it.

 Get the latest information and advice from Scotlands health information and advice service.